kora-edu/kora-edu.github.io/about.md

 ---

 ## Blog Posts
-Below, you'll find a complete list of blog posts about our development progress:
+Below123456, you'll find a complete list of blog posts about our development progress:

 <ul>
   {% for post in site.posts %}